Stackclash/5e-vault/5. Mechanics/Bestiary/Giant/Ogre Chain Brute (MPMM).md

 aliases: ["Ogre Chain Brute"]
 ---
 # Ogre Chain Brute
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-201, Mordenkainen's Tome of Foes p.
-221*
+201*

 An ogre chain brute wields a great spiked chain, swinging it with both hands in a wide circle to knock foes off their feet.
 Alternatively, the ogre can swing the chain in a crushing overhead smash.